marctuscher/TravellingSalesmanOsm/README.md

 # TravellingSalesmanOsm

+This repository serves as part of an assignment at my university.

 OpenStreetMap protobuf files as found on http://download.geofabrik.de/europe.html are read into an efficient internal graph representation.
 Solving instances of the Travelling Salesman Problem is done using the [Held-Karp algorithmn](https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm) with bitmasking for representation of subsets.
 Additionally, the Travelling Salesman problem is approximated by the 2-APX using minimum